sathiyaaa/LoanPrediction-ML/README.md

 * Support Vector Machine
 * Logistic Regression

-The results is reported as the accuracy of each classifier, using the following metrics when these are applicable:
+The test results of the algorithms are evaluated using:

 * Jaccard index
 * F1-score